NHIndustries NH90: Germany

 In July 2012, Germany's NH90 fleet reached a combined total of 5,000 flight hours.
 In April 2013, up to 4 German Army NH90 TTHs were deployed in Afghanistan in a Forward Air Medical Evacuation role in support of coalition forces operating in the country.
 On 23 June 2013, German Army NH90s were declared operationally capable of medical evacuation operations.
 Following an engine failure and controlled crash in Uzbekistan in July 2014, the army temporarily grounded the type for investigation.
 In December 2015, it was announced that production of the German Navy's variant of the NH90 NFH, named Sea Lion, had commenced; a refit of the German Army's TTH variant was also underway at the same time.
 Since late 2014, Germany has promoted the creation of a multinational NH90 force for combat MEDEVAC missions; the taskforce would comprise up to 20 NH90s.

 The Navy's version, known as the NH90 Sea Lion, is based on the NH90 NFH.
 It first flew on 8 December 2016.
 The 18 NH90 Sea Lions are equipped with improved navigation and communications equipment, permitting operation within civil airspace, along with additional sensors for military missions.
 The IFF system was also updated.
 Designed to replace Germany's Westland Sea Kings in the SAR and Vertrep roles, the Sea Lion was to enter service with the German Navy by the second quarter of 2019.
 The first NFH Sea Lion was accepted in October 2019.
 On 26 November 2019, the German Navy stated that the NH90 was not operational yet due to deficiencies in technical documentation not allowing safe operations.
 The NFH Sea Lion entered service in June 2020.
-By February 2023, 18 Sea Lion had been delivered.
+By February 2023, 18 Sea Lions had been delivered.

 On 20 November 2020, the Bundestag approved the purchase of 31 more helicopters for the navy to replace their 22 Sea Lynx Mk88A helicopters via a deal valued at €2.7 billion, including spares, accessories, and training material.
 This version, called the Sea Tiger, is designed for ASW and ship warfare (and can also do SAR), and operates in conjunction with German Navy Frigates.
 The Sea Tiger variant is similar to the French NFH Caiman version, it is planned to enter service starting in 2025.
 The first flight of the Sea Tiger was in late November 2023.